Anushka-0422/Anushka-0422/README.md

 - 👋 Hi, I’m @Anushka-0422
-- 👀 Aspiring java developer
+- 👀 Aspiring Software developer
 - 🌱 A college student
 - 💞️ Looking for the more resources related to java and python.
 - 📫 How to reach me linkedin or email